AmitP88/Five-Awesome-Chinese-Restaurants-in-San-Francisco-CA/README.md

 marker icons on the map for the five locations loaded on default to view more information about them.
 You can also use the search bar to type in any of the names of the locations shown on the map and to filter out the other locations that do not meet the search criteria.

+The live site can also be visited here: http://amitp88.github.io/map-project/